MathieuBuisson/MathieuBuisson.github.io/_drafts/trigger-octopus-removal-azure.md

 ## Runbook To Be Triggered on Azure Resource Deletion

-Now, we are going to create a runbook to listen to Azure resource deletion events in the same subscription as the Automation account.
-If the resource deleted is a VM, then it will call the other runbook.
+Now, we create a second runbook, the purpose of which is to listen to Azure resource deletion events.
+If the resource deleted is a VM, then it calls the other runbook.

 ## Adding an Event Subscription